 Independent Reviews: Avoiding Traps and Achieving Value

-Independent reviews are a Pillar of a strong, risk-based BSA/AML and OFAC compliance program.
+Independent reviews are a pillar of a strong, risk-based AML/CFT and Sanctions Compliance compliance program.
 They offer an impartial evaluation, pinpointing areas for improvement and ensuring a financial institution’s program effectively mitigates risks.
 However, if these reviews become checklist exercises focused on appearances rather than true effectiveness, they can create a dangerous illusion.
 This “form over substance” trap leaves financial institutions vulnerable by overlooking critical weaknesses.

 Below are key indicators that an organization might be falling into this trap: